MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/workinghours-category-instance-value-element.md

       </WorkingHours>
     </calendarData>

 The workingHours category instance is used to determine the time period when inbound call routing should be applied or blocked.
-It is a private category instance intended for local use only.
+It's a private category instance intended for local use only.

 ## Element information